Employers Liability Insurance vs. Workers Compensation: What’s Important to Know

 Employers Liability Insurance vs. Workers Compensation: What Is the Difference?

 Even though these policies have different coverages, they are complementary in practice.
-We can describe that relationship like this: employer’s liability insurance kicks in where workers comp stops.
+We can describe that relationship as follows: employer’s liability insurance kicks in where workers comp stops.
 Both policies cover workplace injury, only the different aspects of it.

 Workers compensation covers the costs related to the injury without alleging any liability on the employer’s side.
 Employer’s liability insurance covers expenses if the employer gets sued for punitive damages.
 That means that workers comp must cover the accident-related costs, whereas the employer’s liability covers the employer if they are somehow responsible for the incident.

-The employer’s liability coverage is broader than the workers compensation coverage because it responds to a wide array of claims.
-Workers compensation kicks in whenever there is an injury in the workplace, and the employer’s liability is triggered when an employee sues the employer for negligence.
+Employer liability coverage is broader than workers’ compensation coverage because it responds to a wide array of claims.
+Workers’ compensation kicks in whenever there is an injury in the workplace, and employer liability is triggered when an employee sues the employer for negligence.

 What Claims Does the Employer’s Liability Insurance Cover?